 I1.
 Tomography, 3D Imaging and Image Processing, Phase-Related Techniques (including holography, vortex beams, Bessel beams etc.)

-Chairpersons: Peter Schattschneider (AUS), Francisco Ruiz-Zepeda (SLO)
+Chairpersons: Peter Schattschneider (AUT), Francisco Ruiz-Zepeda (SVN)

 This session covers a broad range of subjects: 3-dimensional information acquired with tomography, confocal or related techniques; advanced data processing for resolution enhancement or chemical mapping; and techniques for shaping or reconstructing the phase of the probe, including holography, quantum tomography, vortex and Bessel beams.

 I2.
 In-situ and Environmental Microscopy (including cryo-microscopy, heating, low-vacuum etc.)

 In situ electron microscopy has seen a great rate of instrumental advancement over the last decade being a subject of increasing impact in materials and life sciences.
 The symposium aims to bring together scientists from the fields of materials science, chemistry, physics and biology, to discuss current trends and future directions of in situ electron microscopy research.
 Topics will include nanoscale studies of biological samples, and functional materials under realistic or near realistic conditions, for example, in gaseous environments, at elevated temperatures, and in liquid including the time domain in electron microscopy.
 The symposium will include a broad range of applications spanning from the fields of energy, engineering, health, materials and devices.
 Examples are metal alloys, ceramics, soft matter, semiconductors, ion conductors, wide band gap materials, catalysts, quantum devices and nuclear reactor components.

 I3.
 Correlative Microscopy and other Imaging Modalities (including AFM, STM etc.)

 Chairpersons: Erik Zupanič (SVN), Levente Tapasztó (HUN)